Deals Counterparts

 Counterparts (5)

-Subscribe to access full counterpart details, deal analysis, and timeline.
+Register free to access full counterpart details, deal analysis, and timeline.

 Deal Analysis

-• Deliveries are scheduled from May 2027.
+• First deliveries for the C-CSOV fleet are scheduled for May 2027.

 Source Intelligence